 So happened that both of the princesses had fallen in love with the same man, Prince Serapi.
 When Princess Santubong found out about it, she was furious and confronted Princess Sejinjang.
 It was definitely a sign of calamity that at the same time, both places of where the princesses were entrusted to protect were attacked by Admiral Puteh who was angry that his marriage proposal was turned down by Princess Sejinjang as she had fallen for Prince Serapi.
 Princess Sejinjang was so angry that she clubbed Princess Santubong’s cheeks with the paddy-club (“antan”); this had caused Princess Santubong’s cheeks to be one-side-ajar and askew!
 Now, Princess Santubong on the other hand refused to submit without a fight!
 She took the weaving pole (“batang belida”) and hit Princess Sejinjang’s head and it smashed into smithereens!!!

-Princess Sejinjang and the Mount Sejinjang of which she was turned into.
-There were 3 islets around, believed to be smithereens of her head.
+Mount Sejinjang, said to be formerly Princess Sejinjang.
+There are 3 islets around, believed to be smithereens of her head.

 The Gods were angry and transformed both princesses into mountains – Princess Santubong into the Mount Santubong (which is visible as a little bit askew-positioned and seemingly like a woman lying down with her hair spread all over) and Princess Sejinjang into Mount Sejinjang which was situated across Mount Santubong; but because her head was hit so hard with the weaving pole, the smithereens of the head were turned into small islands such as The Monkey Island (Pulau Kera), Satang Island & Talang-Talang Island.